ccozad/python-playground/README.md

  - [Plot Vectors](/math/plot_vectors.py) Use a math plotting library to plot and annotate vectors

 ## [PDF](/pdf/)
+ - [Extract images from a pdf](/pdf/extract_images.py) Use pyMuPDF to extract imges from all pages
  - [Extract pages from a pdf](/pdf/extract_pages.py) Use pyMuPDF to extract all pages and render the contents as an image
  - [Extract text from a pdf](/pdf/extract_text.py) Use pyMuPDF to extract text from all pages